 Yet year after year my suggestions go unheeded.
 Well…. mostly.

 My calls for a correct 1/48 Spitfire Mk.
 IX were eventually listened to by Eduard.
 Seeing how easily they turned out the kit made me really wonder if they’d secretly had it for years, and were simply trying to NOT seem like they were responding to me.
 But I know the truth.

 Airfix confirmed my suspicions this past year.
 They finally released a kit in 2016 that I’d suggested for years.
-I’d talked to a fellow at the IPMS-US Nationals, who knew an industry insider, and he’d confirmed that there were secret CAD files being reviewed by the modeling industry for a P-40B.
+I’d talked to a fellow at the IPMS-US Nationals while standing in the nachos line who knew an industry insider, and he’d confirmed that there were secret CAD files being reviewed by the modeling industry for a P-40B.
 I suppose the weight of my arguments eventually made not releasing it impossible.

 My logic was sound.
 I’d repeat, over and over, “we need a definitive P-40B”.
 Except for those troglodytes pushing the Monogram kit, everyone agreed with me.
 If I said “whoever releases an accurate P-40B will have a license to print money” one time, I said it a thousand.
 (And despite arguments to the contrary, I did originate that statement.)

 Finally it was released.
 Yet my victory was hollow.
 They DELIBERATELY messed up the nun’s hat on the underside.
 Just to mock me.
 How hateful.